transitmatters/mbta-slow-zone-bot/README.md

 ## How to Run

-Make sure you set the proper environmental variables then you can use the following commands to run the bot (you can use the `--dry-run` flag to run the both without posting to Twitter/Mastodon)
+Make sure you set the proper environmental variables then you can use the following commands to run the bot

 ```bash
 $ curl -sSL https://install.python-poetry.org | python3 -
 $ poetry install
 $ poetry run python3 slowzones.py
 ```

+Note you can use the `--dry-run` flag to run the both without posting to Twitter/Mastodon, and the `--debug` flag for additional logging

 ## Linting